SkylineCommunications/dataminer-docs/release-notes/IDP/IDP_1.1.7.md

 #### Not possible to delete discovery profile \[ID_25706\]

-In some cases, it could occur that it was not possible to delete discovery profiles using the con­text menu of the *Discovery Profiles* table.
+In some cases, it could occur that it was not possible to delete discovery profiles using the context menu of the *Discovery Profiles* table.

 #### Element state configuration in CI type not applied \[ID_25757\]